12 Common Venmo Scams to Watch Out For

 - Gordon advises against clicking links in text messages or emails sent to you out of the blue.
 “These links are usually scams,” he says.
 “If you believe there is an issue with your account, contact Venmo’s customer service—but not via the link in the message.”

 With these tips in your back pocket, you’ll be better protected when using the Venmo app.
 Next, make sure you’re up to speed on the latest PayPal scams—and how to avoid them.

 Get Reader’s Digest‘s Read Up newsletter for more tech, humor, cleaning, travel and fun facts all week long.

 - Eva Velasquez, president and CEO of Identity Theft Resource Center

 - Better Business Bureau: “Scam Alert: This Venmo Scam Sends You Money ‘By Accident'”

-- Christian Lees, CTO and CIO at Vigilante
+- Christian Lees, chief technology officer and chief information officer at Vigilante